RodionGork/SameFile/README.md

 SameFile
 ========

-Searches for same file copies in the set of directories (for purpose of photos management)
+Searches for the same file copies in the set of directories (for purpose of photos management etc.)

+Reports the list of repeating files and total amount of space which can be saved.

+Example:

+    $ mvn package
+    $ java -jar target/SameFile.jar /home/username/Pictures